The Dynamical Landscape of Beggar-My-Neighbour: Ultra-long Matches, Loops, and Infinite Matches

 Brute force numerics, even when pushed to billions of distinct matches, barely sample the space of possible initial decks.
 Among past computational studies, \begin{itemize} \item \cite{Paulhus_Beggar1999} declared simulation of $\sim 10^{9}$ distinct decks for the $N=52$, $\mathfrak{R}=4$ setting; \item \cite{Beggar-Collins-records} declared simulation of $\sim 10^{11}$ distinct decks for the $N=52$, $\mathfrak{R}=3$ setting; \item \cite{Beggar-Zanotto-codes} declared simulation of $\sim 10^{7}$ distinct decks for the $N=40$, $\mathfrak{R}=3$ setting. \end{itemize} Additionally, \cite{Casella2024} reported, based on personal correspondence, claimed simulations by others of the $(52,4)$-game for $10^{13}$ to $10^{15}$ matches.

-We present here evidence from simulating $10^7$-$10^8$ randomly selected distinct matches, in suited C scripts.
+We present here evidence from simulating $10^7$-$10^8$ randomly selected distinct matches, in dedicated C scripts.
 Significantly, this amount of simulated matches proves not to be large enough to allow for the detection of the occurrence of infinite matches.
-It provides therefore a statistical analysis of finite matches.
+It therefore provides a statistical analysis of finite matches.

 Figure \ref{fig:stats_output_figure} displays a typical simulation output, demonstrating the possibility of one-trick matches as well as the occurrence of much longer matches.
 The frequency of played tricks per match exhibits a characteristic right-skewed profile.